FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-12-08-we-won-a-hackaton.md

 ### The bad

 * Ok the obvious one: we did not have a mobile app developer nor any experience with that.
 And we knew it from the beginning.
 Yet we did the smart choice of not trying to learn it on the fly.
 I think that would end up being a wast of time for what one of use could have achieved in less than 72 hours.
-* Similarly, we did not have a designer.
+* Similarly, we did not have a designer to advise us how to make the application look aesthetically pleasing.
+We did our best, yet we know that the application is not the most beautiful thing you have ever seen.

 In general, we could have had a more diverse team in terms of skills, yet again, we were there for the fun and the learnings.